museebolo/climat_guardian/README.md

 It is recommended to let the other environment variables as they are

 ---
-Then you have to install the project's dependencies
+Then you have to install the project's dependencies, in the nextjs-interface folder
 ```bash
 npm i
 ```

-And also install php
+And also install php, in the php folder
 ```bash
 composer install
 ```